agsb/immu/Presentation.md

 Uses jump and link, as call model,

-and just make one more comparison.
+and just make one more comparison per compound word.

 ## More with less